riccardorocca/Erosion-Analysis-Blender-Tool/README.md

 Inspired by:
 https://blender.stackexchange.com/questions/91626/calculate-surfaces-thickness

-Procedure to run the script, after loading it into Blender:
+Procedure to run the script:
+- load the script into Blender: Scripting -> Text -> Open...
 - update the "original_obj" and "eroded_obj" names
 - set erosion_max, Zmin and Zmax (only cells within these values will be avaluated)
 - set outfile (the output text file name .csv)